 Bedrock, Woodborn to Develop Mixed-Income Residential Development at Frederick Douglass Site in Detroit

-The proposed neighborhood will consist of more than 900 housing units for rent and for sale, spread across six residential styles including townhomes, carriage homes, duplettes, flats, walk-ups and apartments.
-Other plans call for more than 3.2 acres of open parks and courtyard space, 18,000 square feet of retail space, more than 1,100 parking spaces, an early childhood education center and a hotel.
+The proposed neighborhood will consist of 913 housing units for rent and for sale, spread across six residential styles including townhomes, carriage homes, duplettes, flats, walk-ups and apartments.
+Other plans call for more than three acres of open parks and courtyard space, 19,000 square feet of retail space, more than 1,100 parking spaces, an early childhood education center and a 80-room hotel.